dplummer/cachext/README.md

 git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+Having trouble with a test?
+Set the `CACHEXT_DEBUG` environmental variable to "true" to get debug logs.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at